Code-Institute-Submissions/Khalem-milestone-project-1/README.md

 ## Testing
 As mentioned before, making the website responsive as possible was a great concern for me.
 So I did extensive testing to make sure the website is functional on all devices and browsers.
-I can say I am pleased with the results.
+I was pleased with the results.
+However my mentor pointed out to me that parts of the website were misaligned on larger screens.
+I then fixed the issues and I am happy with the results!

 All user stories work as intended (apart from actually submitting form but we haven't covered that yet).
 If a user does not fill out any form input they will recieve an error.

 ## Deployment
+I decided to deploy the website on GitHub Pages.
+In order to deploy it I went into my repository settings and set the GitHub Pages source to master branch.
+You can view the website [here!](https://khalem.github.io/milestone-project-1/)
 ## Credits
 #### Content:
 * The majority of the about us section came from the [Deep Purple wikipedia](https://en.wikipedia.org/wiki/Deep_Purple).